codewithshadman/blog/_posts/2025-05-02-the-game-we-didnt-know-we-were-playing.md

 ### **Drawing with Space in Mind**

-Today, I wear the hat of a tech lead.
+Today, I wear the hat of a lead engineer.
 I guide projects, make architectural decisions, and think about long-term consequences in codebases.
 And in some way, I feel like I’m still playing that old game—just at a different scale.

 In our world, the "dots" are the business requirements, features, or goals handed down by clients, stakeholders, or product managers.
 The "lines" we draw are the code we write, the services we architect, the APIs we expose.
 And the rule still stands: no retracing.
 No hasty decisions that trap you later.
 No shortcuts that feel good now but block you from completing the path later.